-Dr. Beale will examine you during your consultation and ask you a number of questions about what you dislike about the look of your eyebrows and forehead.
+During your consultation in our Dallas office, Dr Beale will examine you and ask you a number of questions about what you dislike about the look of your eyebrows and forehead.
 He will then discuss the different options with you in detail so that you know what to expect from your surgery.
 He approaches every patient as an individual and creates a surgical plan that is customized to your needs, goals, and anatomy.

-During a brow lift, the skin of the forehead is raised and tightened through incisions carefully hidden behind or along the hairline.
+During a brow lift in Dallas, the skin of the forehead is raised and tightened through incisions carefully hidden behind or along the hairline.
 Additionally, the muscles that cause frown lines between the eyebrows, called “corrugator muscles,” are removed, and the upper forehead muscle is weakened to improve the appearance of horizontal forehead creases.

 A brow lift can often be performed endoscopically, which means that only a few small incisions hidden behind the hairline are required.
 Then, a tiny camera is inserted, and the surgery is performed with special surgical instruments and the aid of the camera to see inside.
-In those cases where Dr. Beale requires more visibility than an endoscopic technique allows, larger incisions are necessary, but they will still be hidden by your hair or just above the eyebrows.
+During those cases in which Dr Beale requires more visibility than an endoscopic technique allows, larger incisions are necessary, but they will still be hidden by your hair or just above the eyebrows.
+With his delicate closure technique, these incisions become virtually invisible.

 A brow lift usually takes about one hour and is done with the patient under general anesthesia.
-It is an outpatient procedure, however, so you can go home a few hours after the surgery, provided someone drives you home.
+It is an outpatient procedure, however, so you may go home a few hours after the surgery, provided a friend or family member drives you home.

-You will see Dr. Beale for follow-up examinations to make sure you are healing well and that you are happy with your results.
+You will see Dr Beale in his Dallas office for follow-up examinations to make sure you are healing well and that you are happy with your results.
 While the aging process cannot be stopped, the results of your brow lift should last for many years.